rahuln2025/HPC_course/PVL_2023/README.md

 ## Steps for the project:

-1. Try $ p = 0.2, q = 0.3, t = 10$ and start with 5 initial infections at random cells.
+1. Try $p = 0.2, q = 0.3, t = 10$ and start with 5 initial infections at random cells.
 2. First, a Python code to implement the problem and get a quick understanding.
 This code will be sequential.
 3. Translate Python code to C++, but again sequential in nature.
 Check if the implementation is correct and add visualization.
 4. Select a grid size such that the sequential run time is between 100s to 400s.